Corinne Brinkerhoff: The Good Wife

 She became a co-producer and writer for new legal drama The Good Wife in 2009, writing 10 episodes over the course of 67 episodes produced.
 Brinkerhoff and the writing team were nominated for the Writers Guild of America Award for best new television series in 2010 for their work on the first season of The Good Wife.

 Elementary to present

 From 2012 to 2013, Brinkerhoff was co-executive producer for the television series Elementary, writing three episodes and a teleplay for another.
 In 2014, she was co-executive producer for the short-lived series Reckless, writing one episode.
 She wrote an unnamed pilot episode before becoming co-executive producer and writer for the television series Jane the Virgin from 2014 to 2015.

-In 2016, she created the series American Gothic, of which she is showrunner, executive producer and writer.
-She is also executive producer for the series No Tomorrow that debuted in 2016.
+In 2016, she created the series American Gothic, of which she was showrunner, executive producer and writer.
+She was also executive producer for the series No Tomorrow, which debuted in 2016.

+Personal life

+Brinkerhoff is married to Laura Kampf.